kartonfarkas/api_docs/source/suite/external_events/external_event_update.rst

      -
    * - name
      - string
-     - The new name of the external event
+     - New name of the external event
      -

 Request Example